rht-labs/tech-exercise/docs/slides/content/agile-overview.md

 ### Increased Business Value
 With the agile approach, business value can increase much sooner than with the traditional approach.
-And because of continuous improvement and feedback cycles, the value is able to be sustained and maximized for the duration of the project.
+Because of continuous improvement and feedback cycles, the value can be sustained and maximized for the duration of the project.

 ### Minimized Risk
-The agile approach can minimize risk by getting a working piece of software into the user's hands faster, while allowing for fast updates per user feedback.
+The agile approach can minimize risk by getting a working piece of software into the user's hands faster, while allowing for fast updates based on user feedback.
 This ensures that customers are involved early in the process, while continuing to maintain a steady, incremental path toward the desired solution.